edthorman/mirantis/docs/node-management.md

 Once you've determined that it is safe to remove a manager node, and its etcd peer, follow this process:

-1. Stop the node
+1. Remove the manager host from `cluster.yaml`
-2. Update `cluster.yaml`
-3. Run `launchpad apply ...`
+2. Run `launchpad apply --prune ...`
-4. Terminate/remove the node in your infrastructure
+3. Terminate/remove the node in your infrastructure

 ### Adding Worker Nodes